Champagne A. Lété

 L'Avant-Garde

 A Blanc de Noirs from 50% Pinot Noir and 50% Meunier.
-Aromatics of yellow fruits, mirabelles and hazelnut.
+Aromatics of yellow fruits, mirabelle plums and hazelnut.
 Versatile from apéritif to main course.
 Pairs with tapas, roast chicken or sabayon with yellow fruits.
-The symbol — a chess rook — represents steadfastness in tradition with an eye to the future.
+The symbol, a chess rook, stands for steadfastness in tradition while looking to the future.

 50% Pinot Noir · 50% Meunier · Blanc de Noirs · 7 g/l · 30 Months · Damery